 Furmanov_a et al. Page 9 of 26

-Task, i.e., if we want to compare the constitution of contact zones of the reference
+Task; i.e., if we want to compare the constitution of contact zones from the reference

-or the paired protein in the given con_gurations.
+or the paired protein in the given configurations.
 The view contains all possible

-connections (w.r.t. the distance) between the amino acids from both contact zones.
+connections (with respect to the distance) between the amino acids from both contact zones.

-To avoid intersections of lines representing the connections, some amino acids on
+To avoid the intersection of lines representing the connections, some amino acids on

-the right side are repeated { one instance for each reference protein amino acid
+the right side are repeated { one example, for each reference protein amino acid

-within a user-de_ned distance.
+within a user-defined distance}.
 This solution was adopted because without these

-repetitions there would be many line intersections, which substantially decreases
+repetitions, there would be many line intersections, which substantially decreases

 the readability of the representation (see Figure 2b).

-For each con_guration, one list-view is created and all list-views are juxtapositioned
+For each configuration, one list-view is created and all the list-views are juxtapositioned

 so the user can see and visually compare the constitution of the contact zones

-of all selected con_gurations.
+from all selected configurations.
 The user can modify this representation by changing

-the color, which can encode di_erent properties of the amino acids mapped onto
+the colour, which can encode different properties for the amino acids mapped onto

 their corresponding rectangles.
 The properties are the same as those mapped onto

-the surface of the contact zone in the Exploded view and the Open-Book view.
+the surface of the contact zone in the Exploded and Open-Book views.
 The

 left part of the list can then be sorted according to these properties (see Figure 8).